 I was born and raised at Colston Bassett, and moved to Cropwell Bishop when I married my wife Eunice in 1971.
 We had one daughter, and one granddaughter who live locally.
 Unfortunately I was widowed in September 2011.

-Cropwell Bishop Parish Council: I was elected to Cropwell Bishop Parish Council in 1991 and elected Chairman in 2003.
-My main responsibility is to attend conferences and meetings involving the Borough and County Councils;
+Cropwell Bishop Parish Council: I was elected to Cropwell Bishop Parish Council in 1991 and elected Chairman in 2003, and finally stood down from the chairman’s position at the 2022 AGM.

-I represent the Council on other local village organisations i.e.
+Though no longer chairman, I continue to attend outside meetings and still represent the Council on other local village organisations.